Ho Hon: End of the Japanese colonial period

 In the 1930s, his poor salary for professors earned him a plunge into the real estate and mining industries.
-He even went to the point of relying on livelihood for Yoon Chi-ho, Kim Seong-soo, and Song Jin-woo.
+He even went to the point of relying on livelihood for Yun Ch'iho, Kim Seong-su, and Song Jin-woo.

 At the end of the Japanese occupation in 1943, he was involved in a shortwave broadcasting case.
 At the time, Ho Hon was severely tortured at the age of 58, and the alleged exile of his daughter, Heo Jung-sook, was included in the charges.
 After two years in prison, his health deteriorated extremely badly, and in April 1945 he was released as a jeweler.
 Afterward, Ho Hon went down to the house of Munhwa-myeon, Sinchon County, South Hwanghae Province, where his wife's wife is, and was liberated while relaxing at Dalcheon Hot Spring.
 He was nursed in Sinchon for four months from April 1945.